tbuehlmann/jquery_autocomplete_example/README.md

 # JQuery Autocomplete Example
-This is a simple input field auto completion example for Rails 3 using the jquery.autocomplete plugin.
+This is a simple input field auto completion example for Rails 3 using the [JQuery Autocomplete](http://docs.jquery.com/Plugins/autocomplete "JQuery Autocomplete") plugin.

 ## Installation
     $ bundle install